Self-Organizing Railway Traffic Management: Experimental results

 To better understand how problem decomposition affects the overall solutions, it is useful to look at how the traffic evolves over time in the proposed scenarios, and how this impacts the quality of the solutions produced by RECIFE-MILP and its hypothesis generation variant.

 Figure~\ref{fig:info_by_iter} shows how the traffic and its management evolve over time.
 During the simulated period, the number of trains considered in the traffic management (i.e., those that are in the control area or will enter it in a time window of 40 minutes) reaches a maximum value of about $40$ trains (see Figure~\ref{fig:info_by_iter}A).
 Of these trains, in average, at most $\sim 25$ are focal: they are present in the control area or will enter it within the neighborhood selection time horizon ($T_h=15$ minutes) and, as such, they generate hypotheses and actively participate to the traffic management process in SO (see Figure~\ref{fig:info_by_iter}B).
 For each focal train, the neighborhood size is rather small, with $\sim 10$ trains in average, suggesting that problem decomposition can actually reduce the size of the instances (see Figure~\ref{fig:info_by_iter}C).
-After iteration 35 (around \mbox{4:00}~AM), these numbers start to decrease as this is the end of the considered horizon, no more trains enter the control area and the ones that are present progressively exit it.
-Iterations between 0 and 35 are referred to as the \emph{regime interval}, while iterations beyond this interval are referred to as the \emph{tail} of the simulated scenario.
+After execution 35 (around \mbox{4:00}~AM), these numbers start to decrease as this is the end of the considered horizon, no more trains enter the control area and the ones that are present progressively exit it.
+Executions between 0 and 35 are referred to as the \emph{regime interval}, while executions beyond this interval are referred to as the \emph{tail} of the simulated scenario.
 The fact that train neighborhoods are rather small, even in the regime interval, leads to a higher quality of the produced solutions.
-Figure~\ref{fig:info_by_iter}D reports the \textit{percentage optimality gap} achieved by RECIFE-MILP in CEN and by its hypothesis generation variant in SO along iterations: this is the difference between the value of the best solution found and the lower bound computed during the branch and bound procedure.
-Clearly, SO benefits from problem decomposition, achieving optimality in almost all cases, while CEN is often penalized by the difficulty of the overall traffic situation and typically returns sub-optimal solutions with gaps of almost $20\%$ in average.
+Figure~\ref{fig:info_by_iter}D reports the \textit{percentage optimality gap} achieved by RECIFE-MILP in CEN-1, 2 and CEN*, and by its hypothesis generation variant in SO along executions: this is the difference between the value of the best solution found and the lower bound computed during the branch and bound procedure.
+Clearly, SO benefits from problem decomposition, achieving optimality in almost all cases, while CENs are often penalized by the difficulty of the overall traffic situation and typically returns sub-optimal solutions with gaps of almost $20\%$ in average for CEN-1, and $4\%$ for CEN-2 that operates on a smaller search space thanks to the initial reduction of the number of alternative routes through ACO-TRSP.
+CEN*, despite its much longer computation time, registers an average gap of $0.5\%$.